LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Originally for optimization of *joins* in Relational DBs
 - Consists of a set of binary join indexes (Slides p.
 33)
+- Forward references are also indexed
+- Cost compared to *MX* doubled

 ### Multi-Index (MX)